 They currently have solar farms in operation or under construction in 15 states including New York, Texas, Oregon, Montana, Indiana, Georgia, Idaho, North Carolina and South Carolina.
 They have an operating portfolio of over 1 gigawatt, making them the fastest growing developer of utility-scale solar farms in the United States.

 Here’s their current portfolio of solar farms completed and under construction:

 6 of the new solar farms they’ve filed to build will be over 80 megawatts – a record size for them in our state.
 Currently, their largest one is in Forrest City – a 61-megawatt farm that will power Google’s $600 million data-center expansion in Lenoir, NC, once completed.

 North Carolina currently ranks as having the third highest amount of solar on its power grid in the country.
 If all of Cypress Creek’s projects are completed, we could move up to #2 in the nation.

-The company is now hoping to complete all 15 North Carolina solar farms by the end of 2020.
+The company is now hoping to complete all 15 North Carolina solar farms by the end of this year.